AmauryAparicio/express-template/README.md

 ---

-## Empty folders
+## folders

-+ You have a set of empty folders to begin with, these are:
++ You have a set of folders to begin with, these are:
   + controllers: Save here the controllers for your app
   + database: Here lays the database configuration
   + helpers: Save halper files